dividuum/info-beamer/doc/manual.md

 A directory (called a node) can contain subdirectories.
 Each subdirectory is then loaded as a child node.
 The parent node can render child nodes like any other resource.
-Let's say we create two nodes called *Blue* and *Red*.
+Let's say we create two nodes called `blue` and `red`.
 We can let `info-beamer` play each of them individually.
 But what if we want to combine them for our presentation?
 This is where the nesting feature of `info-beamer` becomes useful.
-You start by creating another node called *Green*.
-Then you just move the directories for node *Blue* and *Red* into the directory *Green*.
+You start by creating another node called `green`.
+Then you just move the directories for node `blue` and `red` into the directory `green`.
 The file tree will the look like this:

     :::text
     -+- green -+- node.lua